taikoxyz/raiko/README_Docker.md

 ### Raiko bootstrapping

-Bootstrapping is the process of generating public-private key pair that will be used for doing signatures inside SGX enclave.
-The private key is saved in encrypted form in `~/.config/raiko/secrets/priv.key` as a SGX secret
+Bootstrapping is the process of generating a public-private key pair, which will be used for doing signatures within the SGX enclave.
+The private key is stored in an [encrypted][gramine-encrypted-files] format in the `~/.config/raiko/secrets/priv.key` file.

 1. Make sure you haven't generated Raiko's public-private key pair yet:
    ```